stfc/PSyclone/doc/user_guide/dynamo0p3.rst

   end type aX_plus_bY

-As can be seen, the metadata for a Built-in kernel is a subset of that for a :ref:`user-defined Kernel <dynamo0.3-api-kernel-metadata>` with the exception that ``operates_on`` must be ``DOF`` instead of ``CELL_COLUMN``.
+As can be seen, the metadata for a Built-in kernel is a subset of that for a :ref:`user-defined Kernel <lfric-api-kernel-metadata>` with the exception that ``operates_on`` must be ``DOF`` instead of ``CELL_COLUMN``.

 The metadata for the LFRic Built-ins that update an ``integer``-valued